sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 1. Instantiate an SDK object (`new SensibleSDK("YOUR_API_KEY")`.

-2. Request a document classification (`sensible.classify(file:blob)`.
+2. Request a document classification (`sensible.classify()`.
+Specify the document to classify using the `file` parameter.
 See the Classify method for more information.

 3. Optionally convert the result or results to Excel using `generateExcel()`.
 See the Generate Excel method for more information.
 TODO this is just a repeat of the quickstart, make it more(?)